tj/js-yaml/Readme.md

 # YAML

-JavaScript YAML parser, fast and tiny.
+CommonJS YAML parser, fast and tiny.
 Although this implementation does not currently support the entire YAML specification, feel free to fork the project and submit a patch :)